County Line: No Fear: Main cast

-Production & release
+Production and release

-Production of No Fear was announced in August 2021, along with a list of other films to be filmed in Wilmington, North Carolina.
+Production of County Line: No Fear was announced in August 2021, along with a list of other films to be filmed in Wilmington, North Carolina.
 Senator Roy Cooper commented on County Line: No Fear as one of the films helping the growth of the film industry in NC.
 The official trailer for the film was released in December 2022.

 Reception

 ActionReloaded gave the film a positive review, receiving a verdict of 4.5 out of 5 stars.